 No island in Moreton Bay says ‘fun’ more than Moreton.

-Adrenaline seekers enjoy Moreton Island for the unique experience of sand-tobogganing down the world’s tallest stabilised sand dune – Mt Tempest.
-Guided tours are available; along with all the equipment you’ll need for a head-first, high-speed trip down the dune.
-Tangalooma also offers quad-biking tours around the island – their fleet of bikes is one of the largest in the country.
+As one of the world’s largest sand islands, adrenaline seekers flock to Moreton for the unique experience of sand tobogganing down the world’s tallest stabilised sand dune, Mt Tempest.
+Guided tours are available along with all the equipment you’ll need for a headfirst, high-speed trip down the dune.
+Tangalooma Island Resort also offers quad-biking tours around the island – their fleet of bikes is one of the largest in the country.

 Moreton Island Australia